 “To exceed C-suite expectations, CRE teams must become more adept at using data and analytics to fully capture, understand and interpret the information within their own real estate portfolios,” says John Forrest, JLL’s CEO of Corporate Solutions, Americas.
 “New analytics platforms provide the infrastructure but it’s also essential to hire the right people who can interpret the data and bring meaningful insights to business leaders.”

 Corporate real estate departments are feeling the crunch “Even the best data in the world still needs to be brought to life, interpreted by trained, capable professionals,” said Richard Brown, Head of Business Intelligence at JLL.
 “Robust data with strong governance is the beginning.
 Powerful visualizations and analytics bring the pieces of the puzzle together.”

 According to a new JLL report based on a Forrester Consulting study, corporate real estate teams recognize that they are severely under-staffed.
 This remains true regardless of industry or company size.

+Only 28 percent of CRE executives describe their company’s use of data analytics as “data-centric,” but a sizable 56 percent expect their companies to become data-centric in the next three years.
 “The corporate real estate industry has a lot of hiring to do,” said Forrest.
 “Some CRE teams are creating in-house departments with people offering data and analytics skills to perform the data scientist function.
 Others look outward, and expect their outsourced real estate service providers to deliver both expertise and technology.”

 To meet this growing need, JLL recently introduced its leading real estate data and analytics platform RED.
 The new platform brings together master data governance, knowledge management, business intelligence and advanced analytics, underpinned by cutting-edge technologies and tools.
 The platform was designed to dramatically improve data-driven decision making and give clients the power to turn real-time real estate and workplace data into timely and meaningful business insights.